urgdog/urg.systems/thonks/crashcart.md

   - Colo or data center crash carts are unreliable/broken, or missing.
     - "Does this monitor even work or is my sever dead?"
   - You really only need HDMI in, keyboard/mouse out, and a screen you control
-  - Carrying your own gear means **you're a walking resiliency machine**
+  - Carrying your own gear means you don't need to rely on luck to get what you need.

 ## 2. What You Need:
   - **USB UVC capture card** ($15-$25)